CT State High School Rules apply with the following exceptions below:

 Ball Size: 28.5" ball will be used for girls divisons 6th through 8th and boys 5th and 6th grade.
 Full (29.5") size ball for boys 7th and 8th grade.
 27.5" will be used for girls 5th grade.

-Three point shots: Are allowed for all grades and genders.
+Three point shots: Are allowed for all grades and genders (except 5th grade Girls).

 Foul Shots Distance: 5th grade girls will be 13 feet and 6th grade girls will be 14 feet, neither of the player's feet may step over the line.

-Pressing: There will be no pressing in 5th grade girls, except for the final two minutes of the game (and in any overtime periods).
+Pressing: 5th grade girls - There will be no backcourt pressing allowed except in the final two minutes of the game (and in any overtime periods) while still observing the 10 point Mercy Rule.

-For the Regular Season, there will be no pressing in the 6th grade girls C division, except for the fourth quarter of the game (and in any overtime periods).
-For the Playoffs, all teams regardless of bracket will follow the Regular season pressing rule.
+6th grade girls C division - for the Regular Season, there will be no backcourt pressing until the fourth quarter of the game (and in any overtime periods).
+For the Playoffs, all 6G teams regardless of bracket will follow the Tournament pressing rule.

-There is full game pressing in all other divisions until a 10 point lead for 5th grade boys, 15 point lead for 6-8th grade during the regular season.
+There is full game pressing in all other divisions until a 10 point lead for 5th grade boys and 5th girls, 15 point lead for 6-8th grade during the regular season.
 Whenever the 10/15 point lead is reached, the leading team can no longer press.
 The losing team still can.
 If the losing team rallies, and gets back within 10/15 points, the winning team can resume pressing.

 This 'mercy' rule will not be in effect during the Playoffs.